Shiv Chopra: Career

 Miles Laboratories hired Chopra to direct its Biological Research Division in Stoke Poges, Buckinghamshire, England until 1969.
 He assisted in applications to regulatory agencies for new products.

 Chopra then returned to Canada where he worked with Health Canada, first as a senior scientific advisor in the Bureau of Drugs until 1987, and then in the Bureau of Veterinary Drugs until 2004.

 In 1998 he became a member of the rBST gaps analysis team at Health Canada, investigating effects of bovine growth hormone in milk and human vulnerability to this molecule produced by genetic engineering.
 His opinion was that approval of this dairy enhancement was not warranted.
 He testified before the Committee on Agriculture and Forestry of the Senate of Canada 22 October 1998, 26 April 1999, and 3 May 1999.

+In 2017, he appeared as an expert witness in a family law arbitration and set out the false view that children don't need the combination MMR vaccine against measles, mumps, and rubella (German measles).
+This is untrue: the benefit of measles vaccination in preventing illness, disability, and death has been well documented.
+He also testified that HIV was caused by vaccines, which is also untrue.
+The Superior Court later ruled that Chopra was unqualified to appear as an expert in vaccines, immunochemistry and microbiology.

 Shiv Chopra died on 7 January 2018.

 Racial discrimination

 In 1992 and 1993, Chopra initiated two human rights complaints against Health Canada, citing discrimination on the basis of race and national origin.
 On the basis of the ruling of the tribunal in March 1996, Health Canada was ordered to make a series of corrective measures over a five-year period.
 In August 2001, the tribunal rendered a second decision finding that Health Canada had discriminated against Chopra on the basis of his race, and specifically had altered job evaluations for Chopra in order to bolster its defense.

 This was one of two major cases of systemic racial discrimination in the Canadian public service.
 In 1992 and 1994, the National Research Council of Canada, a government scientific agency, was found by the Canadian Human Rights Tribunal to have systemically discriminated against Chander Grover, an expert in optics and photonics, on the basis of race, colour and national origin.